Website Content – Search Engine Optimization (SEO) Simplified for Business Owners

 Who This Article Was Written For

 This article was written for business owners, leaders, and decision-makers.
-It was not written for programmers, coders, or technical IT folks.
-This was written to talk in plain terms from a business point of view.
+It is written to talk in plain terms from a business point of view.
+After reading this article, you’ll have a better understanding of what SEO is, why it matters, and how to improve your own.

 Google Modifies Its Algorithm To Demote “Low-Quality” content